A Decolonial Research into the History of Black Women’s Fashion Design Practices in France.

 Another example is an episode of French show Journal Les Actualités Françaises broadcasted on the 10th of July 1957 in Pathé movie theatres, which features fashion in Dakar from a Parisian point of view: "all these large kaftan dresses, informal draped capes aren't really designed to change, however, you can see innovation and trends in their textiles.
 Couture is presented. (...) although style is lacking, can't we still admit they look elegant in their gestures?".
 The amused and condescending narrator is dismissing African fashion in comparison to the modernity of Christian Dior.

-My primary purpose in this research is not to list every racist, condescending and humiliating comments made in France towards non-white French bodies excluding them from fashion historiographies - although this would deserve full attention as they are unfortunately still present today - but my aim is to analyse how this French contemporary fashion system, and in consequence the global one, founded its dominant aesthetic on exclusion and racism.
+My primary purpose in this research is not to list every racist, condescending and humiliating comments made in France towards non-white French bodies excluding them from fashion historiographies - although this would deserve full attention as they are unfortunately still present today - my aim is to analyse how this French fashion system, and in consequence the global one, founded its dominant aesthetic and narrative on exclusion and racism.
 Today we notice the absence of non-white female designers and furthermore black female designers in what is called high fashion in Paris.
-The corrupted foundation of this system has certainly contaminated French fashion as we inherited today.
+The corrupted foundation of this system has certainly contaminated French fashion as we inherited it today.

 French colonies were all subordinate to Paris, as the administrative, ideological and aesthetic center, as explained by French sociologists Michel Pinçon et Monique Pinçon-Charlot in Sociologie de Paris (2014).
 France started its colonial conquest of Senegal in 1659 and the country was an official French region from 1895 until independence in 1958, with the same status and legitimacy as Alsace, Auvergne, Bretagne, Martinique, Guyane, etc. All that time, a major part of French fashion history has been denied.